-At 104 years old, Carmen Herrera continues to influence a generation of artists.
-As an abstract painter, sculptor, and minimalist, Herrera has been making art for over 70 years.
-However, she is only recently being recognized for her groundbreaking creations.
+Carmen Herrera influenced a generation of artists.
+As an abstract painter, sculptor, and minimalist, Herrera made art for over 70 years.
+However, she was only recently recognized for her groundbreaking creations.

 Carmen Herrera was born on May 30, 1915 in Havana, Cuba.
 The youngest of seven children, she grew up surrounded by art and literature.
 At about eight years old, Herrera and her older brother Addison began taking private art lessons from the famous artist Federico Edelmann y Pinto.
 The siblings learned classical sculpture technique, academic drawing, and artistic discipline for several years.
 She recalled, “I guess I was born a feminist because I always thought I was superior to my brothers.”
 In addition to her art lessons, Herrera attended a local Catholic school in Havana.
 However when she was fourteen, she traveled to Paris to attend the Marymount School.
 Herrera fell in love with Paris as she studied art history, French, and visited cultural centers.
 In 1931, she returned to Havana to continue her studies at the Lyceum women’s club.
 During the Spanish Civil War in 1936, many outspoken artists retreated to Cuba and often lectured at the Lyceum.
 Their presentations exposed Herrera to the discrimination the Jewish population faced.
 Inspired to make “protest work,” she created a carved wooden sculpture called Cristo that was featured in the Primera Exposición de Pintura y Escultura al Aire Libre (First Outdoor Exposition of Painting and Sculpture) in Havana.